 Yeah, that’s profound.
 Carol, tell me where can people go to find out more about you?
-Is this some URLs that they could look at?
+Are there some URLs that they could look at?

 Yeah, look, I have my own website, and it’s just carolcook.com.au I sell my book from there as well.
-I’m self published.
+I’m self-published.
 So what’s the book called? called cycle of life?
 Actually?
-Yeah, cycle of life gold medal Paralympian secrets to success.
+Yeah, the cycle of Life gold medal Paralympian secrets to success.

 Yeah, well done.
 Congratulations